Clatir/PasswordCraft/README.md

 # PasswordCraft

-PasswordCraft is an innovative and easy-to-use password generation application.
+PasswordCraft is easy-to-use password generation application.
 Created with security and privacy in mind, this application helps create strong, unique passwords that are hard to guess or crack.

 ## Features
 - **Strong Password Generation:** PasswordCraft can generate strong passwords, utilizing lowercase and uppercase letters, numbers, and special symbols.